RhetTbull/osxphotos/README.md

 - `inplace_sep`: optional string to use as separator between multi-valued keywords with expand_inplace; default is ','
 - `filename`: if True, template output will be sanitized to produce valid file name
 - `dirname`: if True, template output will be sanitized to produce valid directory name
+- `strip`: if True, leading/trailign whitespace will be stripped from rendered template strings

 Returns a tuple of (rendered, unmatched) where rendered is a list of rendered strings with all substitutions made and unmatched is a list of any strings that resembled a template substitution but did not match a known substitution.
 E.g. if template contained "{foo}", unmatched would be ["foo"].